Enoch79/alx-system_engineering-devops/0x02-shell_redirections/README.md

-finding all empty files and directories in the current directories and all sub directories
+listing all the files with a gfs extension in the current directory and its directories